 But these were the Wild West days of college football recruiting.
 Nebraska was about to receive a most unpleasant surprise.

-Fifty-five years ago, recruitniks werent a thing.
+Fifty-five years ago, recruitniks werent much of a thing.
 Thats good, because anyone following the Gale Sayers saga of 1961 just might have been sent over the edge.

 Back then, a college football recruiting class wasnt wrapped in a tidy bow in early February.
 Instead, the offers – legal and otherwise – continued through the spring and into the summer – sometimes all the way into September.
 So did what we now call commitments and decommitments.
 Little if anything was binding until the player began attending class.